United Kingdom corporation tax: Advance corporation tax

-Abolition of Advance Corporation Tax
+Abolition of advance corporation tax

 From 6 April 1999 ACT was abolished, and the tax credit on dividends was reduced to 10%.
 There was a matching reduction in the basic income tax rate on dividends to 10%, while a new higher-rate of 32.5% was introduced which led to an overall effective 25% tax rate for higher rate taxpayers on dividends (after setting this "notional" tax credit against the tax liability).While non-taxpayers were no longer able to claim this amount from the treasury (as opposed to taxpayers who could deduct it from their tax bill), the 20% ACT (which would have previously been deducted from the dividend before payment) was no longer levied.

 ACT that had been incurred prior to 1999 could still be set off against a company's tax liability, provided it would have been able to set it off under the old imputation system.
 In order to keep the stream of payments associated with advance corporation tax payment, 'large' companies (comprising the majority of corporation tax receipts) were subjected to a quarterly instalments scheme for tax payment.

 Rates

-Main and Small Companies' Rates
+Main and small companies' rates

 On its introduction in 1965, corporation tax was charged at 40%, rising to 45% in the 1969 Budget.
 The rate then fell to 42.5% in the second Budget of 1970 and 40% in 1971.
 In 1973, alongside the introduction of advance corporation tax (ACT), Conservative chancellor Anthony Barber created a main rate of 52%, together with a smaller companies' rate of 42%.
 This apparent increase was negated by the fact that under the ACT scheme, dividends were no longer subject to income tax.

 The 1979 Conservative Budget of Geoffrey Howe cut the small companies' rate to 40%, followed by a further cut in the 1982 Budget to 38%.
 The Budgets of 1983–1988 saw sharp cuts in both main and small companies' rates, falling to 35% and 25% respectively.
 Budgets between 1988 and 2001 brought further falls to a 30% main rate and 19% small companies' rates.
 From April 1983 to March 1997 the small companies' rate was pegged to the basic rate of income tax.
 During the 1980s there was briefly a higher rate of tax imposed for capital profits.